planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __Overview:__

 The goal is to start connecting your ontology to other ontologies.
-There is more strength in ontolgoies that are interoperable with other ontologies.
-This allows for reusing other's hard work with definitions, synonymns, and linking out to other databases (database crossreferences = DBXREF).
+There is more strength in ontologies that are interoperable with other ontologies.
+This allows for reusing other's hard work with definitions, synonyms, and linking out to other databases (database cross references = DBXREF).

-_Fig 6.
+_Fig 7.
 Updated Ontology class management sheet with other ontology dbxrefs_
 ![](ontology-images/dbxref.png)

 > Ontology class management sheet with a new column, dbxref.